gopi-suvanam/gopi-suvanam.github.io/_posts/2023-05-31-IPFS-Decentralized-File-Storage.md

 Overall, IPFS and torrents have similarities in their decentralized nature and file sharing capabilities.
 However, IPFS offers a more versatile and extensible protocol for decentralized web applications, emphasizes content addressing, and aims to create a broader decentralized web ecosystem.

 ### Accesing IPFS Through JavaScript
 To access [IPFS through JavaScript in the browser](/jsnb/#./examples/IPFS-in-Browser.jsnb), you can utilize the IPFS JavaScript library, which provides an API for interacting with IPFS nodes.
-Here's an example of how you can use IPFS in the browser:
+Below is an example of how you can use IPFS in the browser.
+To experiment check this notebook: [IPFS in Browser](/jsnb/#./examples/IPFS-in-Browser.jsnb){: .jsnb-link}

 Include the IPFS JavaScript library in your HTML file:

 	<script src="https://unpkg.com/ipfs/dist/index.min.js"></script>